Skip to main content

 Verification

-#This guide is based on official Department of State instructions for DS-2019 and is updated whenever there are changes to form editions or filing rules.
+This guide is based on official Department of State instructions for DS-2019 and is updated with changes in form editions or filing rules.
 Always confirm current requirements on the official Department of State website.

 FAQs